katzenpost/katzenpost/drafts/decoy_traffic.rst

 ===============

-To a passive network observer or a component mix, decoy traffic (often referred as 'cover traffic') is indistinguishable from normal traffic.
+To a passive network observer or a component mix, decoy traffic (often referred as 'cover traffic' or dummy messages) is indistinguishable from normal traffic.
 The [LOOPIX]_ and [ANONTRILEMMA]_ papers describe a trade off between latency and decoy traffic.
 Decoy traffic adds entropy to component mixes, which means that more decoy traffic can be used so lower per hop delay is used, while still maintaining the desired mix entropy.

-Decoy traffic loops are used by mixes to detect n-1 attacks [HEARTBEAT03]_.
-This means that decoy traffic serves a dual purpose as it is detecting n-1 attacks while contributing entropy to the mixes where the loop decoy traffic messages are routed, as well.
+Decoy traffic loops are used by mixes to detect active attacks, such as *n-1* attacks [HEARTBEAT03]_.
+This means that decoy traffic serves a dual purpose as it is detecting *n-1* attacks while contributing entropy to the mixes where the loop decoy traffic messages are routed, as well.

 Decoy traffic also contributes to sender and/or receiver